mlcommons/mlperf_client/src/CIL/IHV/OrtGenAI/src/README.md

 ## Version

-The repository contains prebuilt OGA library compatible with ONNX Runtime 1.19.0 release, using the main commit 7998f13e25f31caaba803db4197f737df99a0bb9.
+The repository contains the prebuilt OGA library 0.6.0 release, which is compatible with the ONNX Runtime 1.20.1 release.
-It includes a custom patch from deps/ONNXRuntimeGenAI/oga_directml_adapters_choice.patch which allows to use LUUID for DirectML, forcing to run on a specific adapter